 though we’re far from those termite-riddled walls and the draughty rafters.

-This is the eighth poem in a series of lockdown poems, funded by the Arts Council.
 With thanks to Jane Skovgaard for describing to me her childhood memory of a black mamba.